• The beautiful scenery of the Nevada high desert with snow capped mountains

-Located at a very depth of Fish Lake Valley between the Silver Peak Mountains and the White Mountains, this remote geothermal oasis features the panoramic view of the desert valley and snow capped mountains in the background.
+Located at a very depth of Fish Lake Valley between the Silver Peak Mountains and the White Mountains, this remote geothermal oasis features a panoramic view of the desert valley and snow-capped mountains in the background.
 Fish Lake Valley Hot Springs aka " Hotbox" was discovered in 1970 by Fish Lake Power Company.
-Thirteen geothermal wells were drilled to discover oil fields.
-The hot water has been found in the one well only.
+Thirteen wells were drilled to discover oil fields.
+The hot water has been found instead in the one of the wells.

-The geothermal water at a great rate of 50 gallons per minute is transferred from a deep artesian well into a concrete pool at 105-degree Fahrenheit.
+The geothermal water at a great rate of 50 gallons per minute is transferred from a deep artesian well into a concrete pool at the temperature of 105-degree Fahrenheit.
 The 12 by 6 feet and 3 feet deep pool has a concrete patio and low fence from cinder blocks.
-The pool is furnished with handrails but there was no a sign of stepladder at the time of our visit.
-The hot water from the pools overflows into two man-made ponds full with colorful koi fish.
-The ponds water is just right for a refreshing swim on a hot summer day.
+The pool is furnished with handrails but there was no sign of stepladder at the time of our visit.
+The hot water from the pools overflows into two man-made ponds full of colorful koi fish.
+The water in the ponds are just right for a refreshing swim on a hot summer day.

 Caution.
 The temperature of geothermal natural springs can change drastically anytime.
 Before getting into the water, always check the temperature.

-The increase in public use has been caused vandalism, trashing, killing wildlife, and loud parties.
-The posted sign notifies that if the vandalism and killing wildlife continue, this site will be closed.
+The increase in public use led to incidents of vandalism, trashing, killing wildlife, and loud parties.
+The posted sign notifies that if the vandalism and killing of wildlife continue, this site will be closed.
 Please help to keep this unique area open.
 Do not abuse the privilege of accessing this beautiful spot.
 Pack out all trash.

 Fish Lake Valley Hot Springs | Facts

 Location: 58 miles southwest of Tonopah • Nevada • USA

 Amenities: Garbage cans, pit toilet, fire rings, grills